 California Foreclosure Protection: The Homeowner Bill of Rights

 The California Homeowner Bill of Rights protects homeowners in foreclosure.

 Special Foreclosure Protections in California

-Learn about protections for homeowners facing foreclosure in California.
+Learn what protections and rights California’s Homeowner Bill of Rights (HBOR) provide for homeowners facing foreclosure in California.

 Foreclosure Protections in New York for Reverse Mortgage Borrowers